erolafr/Quantitative-Tutorials-2022/Session2/Session2.md

 Non-exclusive data visualization aims:

+- **Communicate**: Communicate an idea or a result of an analysis.
+  Impactful visualizations communicate more efficiently.

 - **Explore**: Exploratory data analysis (EDA) benefits from data visualization as they help understand the nature and characteristics of a variable set.
 Interactive visualizations are very useful to